leifbr/partnerlabs/docs/class1/modules/module3.rst

 This environment is available for use by engineers wishing to build a lab environment in AWS using the provided AWS Cloud Formation Template (CFT) that is compatible with the labs available on this site or in the partnerlabs container available on http://docker.com.

 ..
 IMPORTANT::
-    Deploying this cloud formation template will incur cost.
-According to the AWS estimate it should be less than 0.30 USD per hour to run the lab using free trial BIG-IP or a BYOL BIG-IP.
+    **Deploying this cloud formation template WILL INCUR COST.** According to the AWS estimate it should be less than 0.30 USD per hour to run the lab using free trial BIG-IP or a BYOL BIG-IP.
 Regardless you run this lab at your own risk.
 Neither myself or F5 is responsible for any cost you incure.
     **I highly recommended budget reminders.**

 Some things to know when using the the **f5-aws-bigip-labs-vX.x** CFT template.
 It is based off the 3nic PAYG learning stack found here: https://github.com/F5Networks/f5-aws-cloudformation/tree/master/experimental/standalone/3nic/learning-stack/payg